euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     c = CNOGraph(pkn, data)
     c.plot()

-Note, that **cellnopt.wrapper** is designed to provide a full access to CellNOptR functionalities, only.
+Note that **cellnopt.wrapper** is designed to provide a full access to CellNOptR functionalities only.
 Yet, for end-users, it is often required to manipulate the PKN or MIDAS data structures.
 This was the main motivation to design **cellnopt.core** to complement CellNOptR.

 cellnopt.core
 ~~~~~~~~~~~~~